 - Customer oriented support

 - Dimensions : 12.2” X 8.2” X 2.4”

 - Weight : 6 lbs

 - Spectrum : Full spectrum Along with Hint of IR

 - Voltage : 85V – 265V

 - Warranty : 3 Years manufacturer’s warranty

-So, based on these responses, we could confirm that King Plus 600W Full Spectrum LED grow light is one of the best Cheap LED Grow Lights that works well for indoor cannabis growing.
+Based on these specifications, King Plus 1200W is one of the best Cheap LED Grow Lights that works well for indoor cannabis growing.

 Don’t take it from me, take it from verified owners’ reviews.
 With over 1,000 reviews and high average rating, I discovered they’re all saying things like “bang for your buck,” “highly recommend,” and “third grow with nice buds and no complaints.”
 How can you argue with that?